Welcome to the Omni EPDS calculator, a simple and convenient tool you can use to screen for postnatal depression.

 - show that skin-to-skin contact between a mother and an infant is associated with lower depressive symptoms during the first week postpartum and marginally lower depressive symptoms during the first month postpartum.

-- Certain contribute to postnatal depression.
+- Certain micronutrient calculator contribute to postnatal depression.
 Therefore, a healthy diet and supplementation plan can play an essential role during the treatment.
+Learn more at our

 - If you tried every possible self-care method and lifestyle adjustment with no positive results, you can resort to a psychiatrist who may recommend psychotherapy, medication, or both.
 Certain medications, for instance, selective serotonin reuptake inhibitors, can help combat your depressive symptomatology.
 Psychotherapy, such as (CBT), can assist you in improving your condition by challenging dysfunctional thought patterns and setting manageable goals.